RedLoak/Greetings-11/README.md

 <pre>
 1. Copy an OpenJDK 11 in the "ext\java\" folder.
-2. Update the "JDK_HOME" variable in "0-env.bat" if necessary.
+2. Update the "JDK_HOME" variable in "build.bat" if necessary.
-3. Launch "1-build.bat"                         to generate .class files.
+3. Launch "build.bat".
-4. Launch "2-runAfterBuild.bat"                 to run the application from the .class files.
-5. Launch "3-jar.bat"                           to pack the .class files in .jar files.
-6. Launch "4-runAfterJar.bat"                   to run the application from the jar files.
-7. Launch "5-jlink.bat"                         to create a runtime image of the application and its launcher.
-8. Launch "build\GreetingsApp\bin\launch.bat"   to start the application from the runtime image.
 </pre>

+The application will be created in the "build\GreetingsApp" folder.

 ## Files structure
 <pre>